Melanin Magic

-"Melanin Magic", alternatively "Melanin Magic (Pretty Brown)", is a song by American rapper Remy Ma, featuring guest vocals from singer Chris Brown.
-It was written by Ma, Brown, Keirston Lewis, Ricky Kinchen, Stokley Williams, Atia Boggs, Jeffrey Allen, Lawrence Waddell, and its producer Dallas Austin.
-The song was released via Reminisce Records on January 19, 2018, as the former second single from Ma's second studio album, Seven Winters, Six Summers (2018).
-"Melanin Magic" was nominated for BET HER Award and BET Best Female Hip-Hop Artist Award.
+"Melanin Magic" (alternatively "Melanin Magic (Pretty Brown)"), is a song by American rapper Remy Ma featuring American singer Chris Brown.
+It was written by the artists alongside Keirston Lewis, Ricky Kinchen, Stokley Williams, Atia "INK" Boggs, Jeffrey Allen, Lawrence Waddell, and producer Dallas Austin.
+The song was released via Reminisce Records on January 19, 2018.
+The song was nominated for the BET Her Award at the BET Awards 2018.

 Background and release

 The collaboration was first revealed by Ma during her appearance on Total Request Live in November 2017.
 "The next single is with Chris Brown," she said. "'Melanin Magic', aka 'Pretty Brown', It's amazing."
 On January 16, 2018, Ma shared a snippet of the song on social media.
 The song samples Mint Condition's "Breakin' My Heart (Pretty Brown Eyes)", and was announced with a cover art contest, which allowed fans to vote on three different options.

 Ma explained in a video on Instagram that this song was meant to empower.
 "I just wanted to make something to let people know that you're beautiful, you're pretty," she said.
 "You can be brown skin, dark skin, light skinned.
 None of that is what makes you pretty or beautiful.
 It's what's inside."